iuga/Yeast/docs/transformers.md

-Transformers can modify values on rows based on some conditions.
+Transformers can modify values on rows based on some conditions and are used inside transformer steps.
-The usage is quite simple, you can use them on any transformer step according to the type.
+The usage is quite simple, you can list them on any transformer step on the Recipe:

-One usage example could be:
 ```python
 # Will keep all the numeric variables
 recipe = Recipe([